 The Operational Communications (OpComm) Bureau is a support unit within the Department that is absolutely critical to the agency’s statewide law enforcement mission.

 Operating 24-hours-a-day, 365-days-a-year, 105 OpComm personnel operate communication centers in Phoenix and Tucson which provide dispatch services for the department and other law enforcement agencies statewide.

 Regionally, each OpComm Center facilitates the flow of information between criminal justice agencies, emergency service agencies, and the public regarding highway and public safety.
 OpComm personnel receive approximately 472,000 911 calls annually and dispatch first responders and resources to emergency situations occurring statewide.
 OpComm utilizes radio systems through dispatch consoles which allow for seamless communications between the two centers.
 Additionally, the two OpComm Centers handle more than just 911 calls.
 OpComm’s total calls for service is over 747,000 calls annually.

 Personnel working in these centers receive an extensive amount of intense training to become proficient in the many responsibilities they are tasked with.
 These employees train for anywhere from nine to twelve months and the training consists of both classroom and on-the-job training.
 At the conclusion of their training, OpComm personnel become some of the highest trained employees in the agency.

 Central Communications Center

 The Central Communications Center is located in Phoenix and provides dispatch services for troopers and other law enforcement personnel in Maricopa County, including those assigned to the Capitol District.
-The center is the busiest of the three communications centers at DPS due to the high volume of calls for service which originate from motorists traveling along the Phoenix area freeway system.
+The center is the busiest of the two communications centers at DPS due to the high volume of calls for service which originate from motorists traveling along the Phoenix area freeway system.
 Calls for service to the center tend to spike during the morning and afternoon rush hours.

 Southern Communications Center